Nikki's Footprint

-Singapore.
-The two things I knew about it before I visited were that my ex-boyfriend’s parents’d lived there for a while, and that the city was about as big as the whole country.
+The two things I knew about it before I visited were that my ex-boyfriend’s parents had lived there for a while, and that the city was about as big as the whole country.
+What I didn’t know was that Singapore can easily be associated with blends.
+Beautiful blends of languages, cultures and kinds of food.

 It’s a place where nature and technology come together in their own special way.